-Appoint a security officer, whose's tasks include:
+Appoint a security officer, whose tasks include:

-- ereport to a member of the management or executive committee so that his/her activities are effective. - define and ensure the proper implementation of the company's security policies. - ipreventive they must therefore be consulted ahead of major projects, - -advisory they contribute to business development by helping in management decision-making and securing operations, - informational, - ∸instructive, - be the contact person for authorities.
+- report to a member of the management or executive committee so that his/her activities are effective. - define and ensure the proper implementation of the company's security policies. - play a role that is: - preventive they must therefore be consulted ahead of major projects, - advisory they contribute to business development by helping in management decision-making and securing operations, - informational, - instructive, - be the contact person for authorities.